House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • When money isn’t an object

 While this last case isn’t universally true, air impact wrenches are almost always more expensive than electric impact wrenches.
-This is doubly true if you don’t already have a solid air compressor and need to purchase one to go with a new air impact wrench.
+This is doubly true if you don’t already have an air compressor and need to purchase one to go with a new air impact wrench.

 Another Great Air Impact Wrench